NDietrich/CyberChef-for-Splunk/README.md

 # Overview
 This repository is for the "CyberChef for Splunk" App for Splunk.
-This Splunk App provides a Custom Search Command (Search Processing Language) for the [CyberChef](https://gchq.github.io/CyberChef/) node [api](https://github.com/gchq/CyberChef/wiki/Node-API), allowing you to apply CyberChef operations and complex recipes to your search results.
+This Splunk App provides a Custom Search Command (Search Processing Language) for the [CyberChef](https://gchq.github.io/CyberChef/) node [api](https://github.com/gchq/CyberChef/wiki/Node-API), allowing you to apply CyberChef operations and recipes to your search results.

 # License
 This App is released under the GPL v3 license.
-Please see the LICENSE file.
 CyberChef is released under the Apache 2.0 License and is covered by Crown Copyright.

 # Installing
-This App can be installed directly from [SplunkBase](https://splunkbase.splunk.com/), or you can use this repository to modify and create a stand-alone version of this App, or [download the app](https://github.com/NDietrich/CyberChef-for-Splunk/releases) and install manually.
-You only need to use this repository if you want to modify the App yourself, or if you don't want to download the plugin from Splunk directly.
-In most cases, you should download this App directly from [SplunkBase](https://splunkbase.splunk.com/) via your local Splunk instance.
+For most instances, you will want to install this App on your Splunk servers directly from [SplunkBase](https://splunkbase.splunk.com/).
+You can also download the App (in .spl format) from github if you prefer: [releases](https://github.com/NDietrich/CyberChef-for-Splunk/releases) and install manually.
+If you want to modify this App, this repository has a [makefile](https://github.com/NDietrich/CyberChef-for-Splunk/blob/main/src/Makefile) to build this App.
+You only need to clone this repository if you want to modify the App yourself.
 If you want to modify this app, please see these [instructions](https://github.com/NDietrich/CyberChef-for-Splunk/blob/main/src/README.md).

 # Usage
 Please see the [instructions](https://github.com/NDietrich/CyberChef-for-Splunk/blob/main/src/cyberchef/README.md) for using this App.